haskell/vscode-haskell/Contributing.md

 ## Dependencies and Building

-Run `npm install` in the project root to install the development dependencies.
+Run `yarn install` in the project root to install the development dependencies.

 You can also package up the extension with

-- `npm install -g vsce` to get the Extension Manager,
+- `yarn global add vsce` to get the Extension Manager,
-- `npm install` to build the extension
+- `yarn install` to build the extension
 - `vsce package` which creates an extension package at `haskell-<version>.vsix`.

-_Note:_ that if you get errors running `vsce package`, it might help running `tsc -p ./` directly, since that gives the actual error output of the TypeScript compilation.
+_Note:_ that if you get errors running `vsce package`, it might help running `yarn run pretest` directly, since that gives the actual error output of the TypeScript compilation.

 ## Developing inside VS Code